 The proposal was presented to the Joondalup Design Review Panel (JDRP) on 18 August 2021.
-A summary of the JDRP comments, as well as the applicant's response to these items is included in Attachment 9 to this Report.
+A summary of the JDRP comments, as well as the applicant's response to these items is included in Attachment 9 to Report CJ087-06/23.